Sound description: Bookends to a 20-minute drum solo.

 The band was presented with a Lifetime Achievement Award at the September 2010 San Diego Music Awards ceremony, accepted by bassist Dorman.
 Mayor Sanders and longtime local DJ Jim McInnes presented the Award.
 They embarked on a European tour September 22, 2010.

-As of 2011, the son of Doug Ingle, Doug Ingle Jr. (Patrick Henry High class of 1982), is a musician and recording engineer based in Rancho Bernardo.
+As of 2011, the son of Doug Ingle, Doug Ingle Jr. (Patrick Henry High class of 1982), was a musician and recording engineer based in Rancho Bernardo.

 Guitarist Larry Rhino Reinhardt died on January 2, 2012, at the age of 63, due to sclerosis of the liver.
 The band then embarked on a European tour, running through March 18.